Social and Environmental Justice (SEJ)

 SEJ 2230 Introduction to Social and Environmental Justice 3 Credits

-Introduction to major issues related to social and environmental justice through an interdisciplinary examination of historical, cultural, social, political, economic, and environmental issues dominating our planet.
+Introduction to major issues related to social and environmental justice through an interdisciplinary examination of historical, cultural, social, political, economic, and environmental inequalities dominating our planet.

 Components: Class